 They are great for postpartum healing

-They are great for those following a keto diet
+They are great for those who want lasting energy

 Healthy fats in avocado, choline from egg yolk, antioxidants in cacao, and the protein in the almond butter all nourish those brain cells, help to regulate blood sugar, and give you some good natural energy.
 Here is the simple recipe: